Fencing Ireland Policies

 Like all governing bodies, Fencing Ireland has rules and regulations which it and its members must follow.
 All fencers should take the time to read and familiarise themselves with the information below, as well as checking the related links on this page.

-Competitions are governed by FIE rules.
-These were adopted in June 1914 by the international congress of National Olympic Committees for use in all events at the Olympic Games.
+Competitions are primarily governed by FIE rules.
+Where there is no specific alternative Fencing Ireland policy or rule FIE rules apply.
+The FIE rules were adopted in June 1914 by the international congress of National Olympic Committees for use in all events at the Olympic Games.
 They were first codified in 1914 by the Marquis de Chasseloup-Laubat and M. Paul Anspach.
 They have been revised and restructured by various FIE Congresses.

-Please note that if you intend to compete you must make it your business to be familiar with F.I.E. regulations.
+Please note that if you intend to compete you must make it your business to be familiar with FIE regulations.
 Individuals who wish to take part in fencing competitions in Ireland must hold a valid Fencing Ireland licence.
-Overseas fencers may present an FIE licence or a current licence from their home jurisdiction.
+Overseas fencers may present a current licence from their home jurisdiction together with a Fencing Ireland 'Associate' membership.

 Children in Sport and Child Protection